See the Good in Grief

 We started in 1999 as the first grief camp for children.
 The needs of our community demanded more, and we expanded into a teen camp, and then the first comprehensive grief center in 2005.

-In 2017, we added two more center locations to serve more of our community.
+In 2017, we added two center locations, Milla’s House and Baptist NEA Center for Good Grief, to serve more of our community.

 Our Journey